mandaputtra/flip-a-match/README.md

 Ready to share your creation with the world?
 Here's how to deploy:

 1. **Build for Deployment:** Run `pnpm build` in your terminal.
 This creates an optimized `dist` folder containing the production-ready files.
-2. **Host on Netlify:** Drag and drop the `dist` folder to Netlify (https://www.netlify.com/) for a quick and easy deployment option.
+2. **Host on Netlify:** Drag and drop the `dist` folder to [Netlify Drop](https://app.netlify.com/drop) for a quick and easy deployment option (You need to create account).
 Alternatively, you can use any static site hosting platform of your choice.

 **Contributing Your Code:**